11 Simple Front Porch Privacy Ideas To Create a Serene Space

 When choosing a privacy wall, try to think long-term.
 Does the region you live in get tons of snow or rain?
 If so, a metal screen will work better and not have to be replaced as much as other options like a bamboo screen.
 This is better for your wallet and the planet!

-These front porch privacy solutions are a great way to have some distractions for your front windows but also for when you are relaxing on your porch.
+These front porch privacy solutions are a great way to have some distractions for your front windows, but also for when you are relaxing on your porch.

 A few ways to use seating as a privacy solution would be to get floor seating, lower chairs, or seating that has higher backs on them.

 I’m also obsessed with these hanging egg chairs that you can add covers or blankets to.
-They’re weather-resistant so they’re perfectly fine to keep outdoors!
+They’re weather-resistant, so they’re perfectly fine to keep outdoors!

-5. Outdoor curtains and pergola drapes
+5. Outdoor curtains and pergola drapes for curb appeal

-When I picture a tropical vacation I think of porches and patios draped with white curtains.
+When I picture a tropical vacation, I think of porches and patios draped with white curtains.
 Why not bring that dreamy space to your own home?!

-They’re a small touch but they can really elevate the look of your space.
+They’re a small touch, but they can really elevate the look of your space.

 Don’t just use any old regular curtains!
-Unless you want to wash them all the time because yes they will get dirty.
+Unless you want to wash them all the time, because yes, they will get dirty.
 Instead, opt for these waterproof curtains that are thick enough to withstand the outdoor elements!

 {RECOMMENDED POST: 23 Beginner-Friendly Terrace Gardening Ideas For Your Cozy Apartment}

-6. DIY privacy screen
+6. DIY front porch privacy screenÂ

 Don’t feel pressured to go out and buy expensive privacy screens.
 You can easily upcycle items you already have to make your own screens and walls for your front porch.

 You can break down shipping pallets that you may have from moving or can find at a local restaurant.
-If you have bamboo or another light wood in your yard you can create a unique and practical front porch privacy wall from that.
+If you have bamboo or another light wood in your yard, you can create a unique and practical front porch privacy wall from that.

 Even upcycling some old windows, painting them, and hanging them on your porch could be an affordable option.